Introduction

 As per a study, 9.9% of every dollar is squandered due to poor project performance.
 A project manager helps in saving a lot of money for the organization.

-As a skilled project manager, you should be able to improve efficiency, mitigate risks and optimize resource utilization.
+As a skilled project manager, you should be able to improve efficiency, mitigate project risks, and optimize cost of the project.
 All these factors help in combating the waste of resources and help in the growth of the organization.

 What qualifications do you need to be a project manager?